This website uses cookies. Find out more in our Privacy Policy.

 Medical Sciences Accelerated Curriculum

 The Master of Science in Medical Sciences Accelerated program is completed through full-time, in-person instruction over 12-months consecutively.
 This cohort program offers 34 - 38 credit hours of study in graduate level science courses.
-Students in this program will complete two physician-designed signature courses to develop a student's clinical skills and will have the chance to participate in the MCAT, DAT or GRE test preparation course at no additional cost.*
+In addition to the academic component, students in this program will complete two physician-designed signature courses to enhance their professional competencies and will have the chance to participate in the MCAT, DAT or GRE test preparation course at no additional cost.*

 Classes are held during the day at our campus located in Decatur, Georgia.
 No GRE needed to apply.